demiidk/PreparationGuide/JourneyToCRTE.md

 ![Pasted image 20220428103516](https://user-images.githubusercontent.com/94725286/177431659-8f09fadf-9f2a-4a93-8c9e-8efdfc9a84f6.png)

->:exclamation:Domain Admin is not the only way to own an Active Directory environment.
+>:exclamation: Domain Admin is not the only way to own an Active Directory environment.

->:exclamation:CRTE is not a certification oritented to exploit vulnerabilities, is oriented to abuse a missconfigured environment.
+>:exclamation: CRTE is not a certification oritented to exploit vulnerabilities, is oriented to abuse a missconfigured environment.

 ## Step 01 - Local enumeration